THE TRANSFORMATIONAL TREND OF THE SIERRA LEONE CORRECTIONAL SERVICE CONTINUES*

-Just recently i.e. July 12th and July 13th 2017 respectively, Mr. Sanpha Bilo Kamara and the no nonsense Minister of Internal Affairs, Retired Major Paulo Conteh
+Just recently i.e. July 12th and July 13th 2017 respectively, Mr. Sanpha Bilo Kamara and the no nonsense Minister of Internal Affairs, Retired Major Paulo Conteh commissioned

-prisons to corrections takes significant effect.
+corrections takes significant effect.

 On the commissioning of the new showroom of the Sierra Leone Correctional Service, the Minister of Internal Affairs Honorable Paulo Conteh joined the Sierra Leone

 Correctional Service in commissioning a building that will be used as a show room for inmates’ craftsmanship.
-Delivering the keynote address at the event which was
+Delivering the keynote address at the event which was organized

-administration thought it would be wise to put up a building in which inmates’ hand works will be displayed for public view and for sale.
+thought it would be wise to put up a building in which inmates’ hand works will be displayed for public view and for sale.